nopnop2002/Arduino-STM32-8bitTFT/README.md

 (\*1)
 You can change to other PB pin.
 To change the pin, change Arduino-STM32-8bitTFT.h.
-Some boards assign PB3 PB4 to the JTAG debug port by default.
+Some boards assign PB3 and PB4 to the JTAG debug port by default.
 Therefore, PB3 and PB4 may not be available for some boards.
 These are controlled using LL_GPIO_WriteOutputPort().